 Although he dealt with injuries in 2020 and shared the field with another elite tight end, Dallas Goedert confirmed what we all know — he is very good at football.

-In 11 games, Goedert registered 46 receptions for 524 yards and 3 touchdowns.
+In 11 games in 2020, Goedert registered 46 receptions for 524 yards and 3 touchdowns.
 While he was TE20 on the season, he ranked as the TE9 in ppg at 10.6.
 From a point per opportunity standpoint, Goedert averaged 1.79 pts/opp — 14th amongst TEs with 40 or more opportunities.

 Since 2018, Goedert has averaged 11.9 ppg when Zach Ertz was unavailable.
-Furthermore, this could become the new reality should Ertz get traded.
-In Ertz’s absence, Goedert has averaged 6.6 targets per game which would extrapolate to 110 targets, a number only five tight ends cleared in 2020.
+Furthermore, this is likely to become the new reality should Ertz get traded or even released.
+Goedert has averaged 6.6 targets per game in Ertz’s absence, which would extrapolate to 110 targets, a number only five tight ends cleared in 2020.

 No one has targeted tight ends more over the last two seasons than the Eagles at 34.35%.
 If Goedert is the only player receiving these targets in 2021, he could push inside the top five dynasty TE rankings.